akashnimare/simple-electron-boilerplate/readme.md

 # simple-electron-boilerplate

 > The aim of this boilerplate is to provide basic electron features which are required in every desktop app.
+As a developer it's very frustating to setup all of this stuffs.
+I have built it so that you can focus on your app instead of wasting your time in setting up auto-updates, installers etc :rocket: .

 ## Features
 - [x] Basic Menu items